llcawthorne/pluralsight-java-ee-getting-started/README.md

 there is no service.
 I might go back later and try adding a service by hand.
 (Angular Tutorial)[https://angular.io/tutorial] shows you how to make calls by hand with the HttpClient.

+I should probably make one pluralsight repo to contain all my coursework from PluralSight courses.
+But my trial is only a month, and in general, I found the courses to be overly dated.
+The EE stuff didn't really cover anything I didn't understand fairly well either.
+I ended up watching a lot more LinkedIn Learning courses, which were more up to date and had a good variety on Spring topics.
+So this will probably be my only PluralSight course repo.